RPallas92/GestionaAlumnos/README.md

 GestionaAlumnos
 ===============

-Android App for school teachers for manage students grades.
+Android App for school teachers for managing students grades.